 Can I Run My RV Fridge On Propane While Driving

-While it is not recommended to run your fridge on propane, many people do run their fridge on propane while driving and have not had any problems.
-An alternative is to run your fridge on 12-volt power only after cooling the fridge down on 120-volt AC power for at least 4 hrs prior to leaving on your travel.
+While it is not recommended to run your fridge on propane; many people do run their fridge on propane while driving and have not had any problems.
+As an alternative one could run their fridge on 12-volt DC power only after cooling their fridge down to the range of 29°F to 33°F (0°C to 3.3°C) on 120-volt AC power for at least 4 hrs prior to leaving on your travel.
 Sometimes, while crossing on a ferry, the propane needs to be shut off, in that case it is fine to move to 12 volt.
 While on 12 volts the fridge does not function at it’s optimal rate unlike on Propane.
 If you want to get more detail on this subject read this article on how your fridge works.

 Can I run my RV fridge off my propane/gas generator while driving?